+This is either the most well timed book on politics of recent times or the worst.
+In her meticulously detailed volume of the caustic three years of Julia Gillard's prime ministership, Kerry-Anne Walsh ends the narrative tantalisingly short of the final scene - the long-canvassed 'Ruddstoration'.
 It seems churlish to fail the book on events overtaking it, but this is always the danger with seeking to tell history on the run.
 Indeed, one wonders, after reading it, whether Walsh's punchy news diary-style treatment might have worked better as a live blog than as a paperback. (more…)

 Well, not as depressed as you might think.
 In fact, as the title of her new book attests ('Journalism at the Crossroads: Crisis and Opportunity for the Press'), Simons - the director of the Centre for Advanced Journalism at the University of Melbourne - paints a tentatively hopeful picture of the future of the craft which has been her living for most of her life. (more…)

+political blogger by The Australian newspaper in 2010 served in retrospect as the moment when blogging in Australia gained something of a critical mass.
 Until then, the nation's mainstream media had treated blogs as background noise, at best, unrelated to the real business of journalism and political commentary.
 But when News Ltd's James Massola revealed "Grog's" true identity as a Canberra public servant Greg Jericho, it was clear something had changed. (more…)

 Laura Tingle, who continues to write penetrating and original analysis of politics.
 Another is George Megalogenis, whose sober, measured style and grasp of historical detail make him one of the few remaining reliable chroniclers of Australian political economy (and one of the few reasons, if any, to read The Australian). (more…)